OakLoaf/PluginUpdater/README.md

 <br>

 ## Adding support for PluginUpdater
 Making your plugin appear in PluginUpdater is super easy, just add any of the following lines into your `plugin.yml` with the correct information for your plugin.
-For information regarding finding the ids reference the [Configuring PluginUpdater](https://github.com/OakLoaf/PluginUpdater/blob/master/README.md#configuring-pluginupdater) section.
+For information regarding finding the ids, reference the [Configuring PluginUpdater](https://github.com/OakLoaf/PluginUpdater/blob/master/README.md#configuring-pluginupdater) section.

 ```yml
 modrinth-project-id: "djC8I9ui"